axa-ch-webhub-cloud/pattern-library/src/components/30-organisms/testimonials/README.md

 ### showallinline

-Set it to `true` if you dont want to see the carousel.
-All the childs are shown below the other.
+This boolean attribute specifies the visibility of the carousel.
+Set this attribute if you want all the childs shown above each other.

 ### autorotatedisabled

-This boolean attribute specifies if the slides will automatically rotate.
+This boolean attribute specifies if the slides will not automatically rotate.

 ### autorotatetime